My Writings

 On sign stealing in college football

 Frontmatter The University of Michigan football program has been embroiled in sign-stealing allegations for the past couple of weeks.
 Before I begin, I will preface this by disclosing that I grew up, and remain, a Michigan football fan, though I did not attend the school.
 Fortunately, however, I have worked in college football for three seasons, and have a different perspective than most fans have to offer on the matter.
 I wanted to share my thoughts and perspective for this very reason; I think most people who have not been exposed to the day-to-day of working in college football do not have a full understanding of the complexities of this “case”.
+I want to address the story in a way that does not disclose too much about who I have worked with and that sort of thing.
+I do not have any relationship to anybody on the current Michigan staff, however.

 College Football · College Sports · Football